ChristineTham/christinetham.github.io/src/pages/bio/work.md

 In the evenings, to while away my time, I used to compose music and also studied Japanese.
 I became overweight from fine dining too many nights in a week.

+I remember working on the Group IT Strategy in 2005 and also leading the Corporate Centre IT Strategy in 2007.

+Around 2006, I went on a business trip to the US with a group of NAB colleagues.
+We visited the usual technology vendors: Microsoft, Sun, Oracle, IBM.
+Towards the end of the trip, I received a call from my manager saying I have been requested to assist with the European wealth management strategy and instead of returning home, I should catch a flight to London.

+When I arrived in London, it was an unseasonably warm and sunny day in February.
+Birds were chirping, flowers were blooming at Buckingham Palace.
+Little did I realise that would have been the only sunny day for the next 6-8 weeks.
+The rest of my stay was miserable, and I was homesick.

+NAB offices in London were located on Wood St, pretty much in centre of the London financial district.
+It was located near the Moorgate on the old London Wall, and very close to St. Paul's.
+Also nearly was the famous Barbican Centre, known for having superb acoustics.
+I spent a lot of my evenings attendings concerts and operas at the Royal Festival Hall, Covent Garden and the famous St-Martin-in-the-Fields, also known for great acoustics.

+I also flew to Glasgow on the invitation of the Head of Architecture for Clydesdale and Yorkshire banks.
+I enjoyed my time there, and was amused that the taxi driver who took me to the airport for the return journey thought I was a local Scottish resident.

+Although I enjoyed my stay in London, in the end I was very homesick and pleaded to be allowed to return home.
+My manager said that was awkward because the UK management liked me and was requesting for an extension.
+I remember crying and said I really miss my family.

 ## ING Australia

 One day I received a call from an executive search firm.
 They said there was